How outdoor workers in Arizona can protect themselves in severe weather

 Anyone who spends time working in hot weather should remember to take the following precautions:

 - Stay hydrated.
 Regular water breaks are crucial.
 Also, be sure to drink water or sports drinks packed with electrolytes.
-Avoid coffee, carbonated colas and alcohol as these beverages can actually speed up the dehydration process.
+Avoid coffee, carbonated colas, and alcohol, as these beverages can speed up the dehydration process.

 - Dress accordingly.
 Light-colored, lightweight, baggy clothing can help prevent heat illnesses.

 - Take frequent breaks in the shade.
-Employers should be mindful of the temperatures and the dangers of the sun on their employees.
+Employers should be aware of the temperatures and the dangers of the sun for their employees.
 Shaded breaks should be provided so the employees have an opportunity to cool down.

 Are there any Arizona heat laws to protect workers?